-The City of Vancouver introduced the TEPP to help restaurants, bars and, other businesses operate within physical distancing guidelines as they open up during Phase 2 of the BC Restart Plan.
+The City of Vancouver introduced the TEPP to help restaurants, bars and, other businesses operate within physical distancing guidelines as they open up.
 From June 1st to October 31st, 2021, businesses in Vancouver can apply to set up free temporary patio permits in front of or beside your location in an on-street parking space or on a sidewalk.

 There are three types of temporary expedited patio permits available: